Christopher-Schulze/Supscriptchain/CONTRIBUTING.md

 The `package-lock.json` file tracks exact dependency versions and must remain committed to the repository.
 If you add or update dependencies, make sure to commit the updated lockfile in the same pull request.

+Any change to `package-lock.json` must be included in your commit, even if the dependency versions appear unchanged.